 - On the Video Source Settings page, select MediaDS as the encoder you want to use to connect to Wowza Video.

-- Specify the Aspect Ratio that you're using in your MediaDS encoder.
+- Specify the Input Resolution that you're using in your MediaDS encoder.

 - Click Next, and complete the steps to finish creating the live stream.